VladVanyuk/SimpleTCP_IP/README.md

 Server - Client Calculator using socket programming.

 Compile the Server.c and Client.c files.

 gcc server.c -o server

 gcc client.c -o client

 IP and PORT configurations are in config.h file. config.h is required to run client file properly.

-Run the server file as
+Run the server file as:
 ./server

 Run in another terminal client file: